-The most obvious difference between renting vs. buying a home is that you make a mortgage payment to your lender instead of paying rent to the property owner each month.
-But if you’re used to renting, you should know there are extra costs to consider when buying a house beyond paying the mortgage.
+The most obvious difference between renting vs. buying a home is that you make a mortgage payment to your mortgage lender instead of paying rent to the property owner each month.
+But if you’re used to renting, you should know there are extra costs to consider when buying a house.

 Jules Borbely, a strategic real estate consultant for Real Estate Bees and COO of Oxford Property Group based in New York City, says that the biggest misconception first-time homebuyers have is that they only have to think about paying property taxes and the mortgage each month.